-- We will work on refining the distance-minimization technique, looking at how joint effects of dependencies explain SVM predictions. - We will investigate how the correlation between dependencies and vulnerabilities changes over time.
-Some beasts will likely become less risky because developers learn from past mistakes.
-At the same time, new mistakes will likely lead to new beasts. - We plan to apply our approach to other domains, which require quality assurance; for example Apple's App Store.
+- We will to work on refining the distanceminimization technique, looking at how joint effects of dependencies explain SVM predictions. - We plan to apply our approach to other domains, which require quality assurance, like for example Apple's App Store.
 Applications undergo a review process before they can be downloaded from the App Store.
-Using (past) quality and dependency information, Apple could focus on applications that need the most reviewing. - We want to investigate what other factors predict software vulnerabilities.
+Using (past) quality and dependency information, Apple could focus on applications that need reviewing most.

+• We want to investigate what other factors predict software vulnerabilities.
 This paper is just a first step and more empirical studies are needed to better understand security problems.